AbdulShabazz/UnrealEngine-Rhovonidin/v5/PC.GAME.8K.RHOVONIDIN/README.md

 - [ ] Lt.
 Sheeran-Obediance
 ### Secondary Traits
 - [ ] Lt.
 Sheeran 7'2
-- [ ] Lance: 6'10" 285 Brunette Dual Solitary braids
+- [ ] Lance: 6'10" 285 Brunette Dual braided bangs
 - [ ] Kayman: 6'10" 235
 - [ ] Gen.Agrippa 6'7
 - [ ] Shinoba 6'4
 - [ ] Kawamura: Giant Remnant killer, unleashed by Lt.
 Sheeran
-- [ ] Bar Hades: fire engine red Allosaurus size Black dreaded spicones Claws Flesh taloned wings Armored tail
+- [ ] Bar Hades: fire engine red Allosaurus size Black dreaded spicones Claws Flesh taloned wings Armored tail### Notes
-### Logline
-- [ ] Play as Lance Rhovonidin
-### High Concept
-- [ ] Play as Lance Rhovonidin; join The Remnant and wade into The Disputed Territory to retake the crown from The Emnity and crush The Shard insurrection
-### Notes
 - [ ] Story beats are fixed as waypoints; how the player arrives at each is determined by their choices
 - [ ] Games are replayable based on the moment-to-moment actions that the player enjoys.
 - [ ] Add double-dash custom settings for far map traversal.